food-drink

 It depends on what you're after.
 For the best overall views, AC Hotel Malaga Palacio wins from its 15th-floor vantage point.
 You can see the port, mountains, and the coastline stretching towards the Costa del Sol.

 For atmosphere, Chinitas Urban Sky feels more local than the hotel rooftops.
-For style and design, Aurea Rooftop combines slick interiors, cocktails, and an infinity pool.
+For style and the best vibe in the city, H10 Croma has the faded gold umbrellas and the 360-degree views.

-For more ideas on where to spend your evenings, see our guide to the best bars in Malaga.
+For more ideas on where to spend your evenings, see the guide to the best bars in Malaga.

 For sunset on weekends, booking is essential at AC Hotel and Aurea Rooftop.
 These two fill up quickly, and showing up without a reservation usually means a long wait or no seat at all.